rushier/Motion-Echo/README.md

 -----

 ### Requirements:
-The code is implemented based on Tensorflow 2.4.0 with CUDA 11.4, OpenCV 4.7.0 and Python 3.8.16.
-It is tested in Ubuntu 18.04.5 with one 24GB GeForce RTX 3090Ti GPU.
-GPU usage is about 24GB.
+The code is implemented based on Pytorch 2.0.1 with CUDA 12.4 and Python 3.8.19.
+It is trained and tested with two NVIDIA GeForce RTX 4090 GPUs.
+Clone this repository and install all the necessary dependecies written in the `requirements.txt` file with `pip install -r requirements.txt`.
-Some important required packages include:

-* Numpy == 1.19.5
-* Nibabel == 5.0.1
-* scikit-learn == 1.2.1
-* imgaug == 0.4.0
-* matplotlib == 3.4.3

 ### Datasets